JustDoIt166/sublink-worker/README.md

 - Various predefined rule sets
 - Customizable policy groups for geo-site, geo-ip, ip-cidr, and domain-suffix

+## 🛠️ Admin Panel

+- Configure an admin token (for example, add `ADMIN_TOKEN = "<your-secret>"` under `[vars]` in `wrangler.toml`).
+- Visit `/admin` to authenticate and visually manage named base configuration templates for SingBox, Clash, and Surge.
+- Saved templates persist without expiration and can be referenced via the base configuration name field in the main UI.

 ## 📖 API Documentation

 For detailed API documentation, please refer to [APIDoc.md](/docs/APIDoc.md)